Premise· normative

 Destiny (Steven Bonnell)

-Their wording: “The rules-based international order depends on enforcing the norm against territorial conquest”
+“The rules-based international order depends on enforcing the norm against territorial conquest”

 Destiny holds this from liberal internationalist principles - if the norm against conquest collapses, the entire post-WWII order unravels